 top of page

-The landscape was a focus in David Goldblatt’s project Intersections, In an interview with Mark Haworth-Booth Goldblatt provided insight into how he was looking at the land, he explained: ‘Primary is the land, its division, possession, use, misuse.
+David Goldblatt in Intersections provides some degree of context: ‘Primary is the land, its division, possession, use, misuse.
 How we have shaped it and how it has shaped us’.
 1

-1. Interview with David Golblatt by Mark Haworth-Booth, London/Johannesburg, April 2005, David Goldblatt, Intersections, Prestel Verlag, 2005, P.99
+1. Interview with David Gollblatt by Mark Haworth-Booth, London/Johannesburg, April 2005, David Goldblatt, Intersections, Prestel Verlag, 2005, P.99

 bottom of page